Matt-Crow/GoogleWorkspaceInventoryTracker/README.md

 - *I just added an item to the inventory, but it isn't showing up in the inventory form.*
     The program only changes the inventory form whenever it sends it, so the new item will show up the next time it sends.

+- *Other users can't access the forms* - since the system creates these forms in the root of your Google Drive, you'll need to either share them or move them to a shared folder to give others access.

 ## Helpful Links

 - [clasp](https://developers.google.com/apps-script/guides/clasp)